Francescde/provesdeNivell/Task2/HanoyTowers/README.md

 ## Solution:

-I build this algorithm in the class HannoySolver with the function solve()
+I built this algorithm in the class HannoySolver with the function solve()

 ## Solution2:

-Following the algorithm defined before, we can observe a base case, when the disk has to be moved to the destination, and that the origin and destination keep changing in a constant way, knowing that we can trace it's behavior as follows:
+Following the algorithm defined above, we can observe a case where the disk has to be moved to the destination, and where the origin and destination keep changing in a constant manner.
+There, we can trace its behavior as follows:

 http://www.cs.utah.edu/~rmills/hanoi/hanoi_treeRecursion.jpg

-As shown in the image the moves draw a tree that is an structure easy to explore recursively as follows
+As shown in the image the moves draw a tree that is an easy structure to explore recursively as follows:

     move(disk, source, inter, dest)

         IF disk is equal 1, THEN
               move disk from source to destination
         ELSE
               move(disk - 1, source, destination, intermediate)   // Step 1
               move disk from source to destination                 // Step 2 move(disk - 1, intermediate, source, destination)   // Step 3
         END IF

     END

-With that we can avoid lots of calculations
+This second algorithm is easier as it allows to reduce the number of calculations.

-I build this solution in the class HannoySolver with the function solve2()
+I built this solution in the class HannoySolver with the function solve2()
 ## Decision

-Given the fact that it uses less resources the second solution should be considered  the best performance wise
+The second solution uses less resources and therefore should be considered the best solution performance-wise.
+A disadvantage of this second solution is that it will be complicated for a new developer to change its behavior or edit the code.

-But I prefer the first implementation, although it uses more recurses as it has to do more calculations.
+In contrast, the first implementation uses more resources goes through more calculations.
+However, the code is very easy to understand and it would be straightforward for a new developer to edit or update the code.

-The main reason for that is that it's more readable than the second one.
-And if a new developer has to change it's behavior it will have an easier time understanding the program.
-So in conclusion any update would be cheaper.
+Therefore, if the code will be updated regularly, then the best implementation is the first one because it is more readable than the second one.
+In turn,  if a new developer will be able to easily update the code because the program is easy to understand. has to change it's behavior it will have an easier time understanding the program.
+This ultimately translates into a code that is cheaper to update.

-Furthermore If the performance is a decisive factor, a great speed up could be archived by implementing the algorithm in a compiled language like c rather than an interpreted one, and also if all we want is a better execution time the solution is rather simple: It's as easy as to look for a better machine.
+If performance is a decisive factor, we could either use the second implementation or also greatly speed up the code by implementing the algorithm in a compiled language like c rather than an interpreted one.

 ## How to test the implementations